This post is part of Mini Week, where I’m posting a new mini post but not actually mini as it turns out every weekday this week.

 The Hiroshima and Nagasaki bombs: According to sources I read, these clocked in at well over 200 dB.
 The shock wave was so charged that it traveled 7 mi / 11 km in 30 seconds.

-The 1883 Krakatoa volcano eruption:13 I’m overwhelmed by the amount of things I need to tell you about the Krakatoa.
+The 1883 Krakatoa volcano eruption:[footnote2]Most of my info on this came from this excellent article on Nautilus[/footnote2] I’m overwhelmed by the amount of things I need to tell you about the Krakatoa.
 Let’s do bullets.

 - Krakatoa is an island in Indonesia, and the eruption happened on August 27, 1883.

 - The eruption completely annihilated the island, sending an enormous amount of debris 17 miles (27 km) high into the sky at half a mile per second.
 It also caused one of the most deadly and far-reaching tsunamis in history.
 In total, the eruption killed 36,000 people.